S. W. R. D. Bandaranaike: Early life and education

-Bandaranaike was born in Colombo, Ceylon, to the wealthy Sinhalese Anglican Christian Bandaranaike family, which had become one of the more elite native families under the British administration.
+Solomon West Ridgeway Dias Bandaranaike was born in Colombo, Ceylon, to the wealthy Sinhalese Anglican Christian Bandaranaike family, which had become one of the more elite native families under the British administration.
 His father was Sir Solomon Dias Bandaranaike, the Maha Mudaliyar of Ceylon at the time, while his mother, Daisy Ezline Obeyesekere, was a daughter of Sir Solomon Christoffel Obeyesekere, a member of the Legislative Council of Ceylon.
 Sir Solomon named his only son after Sir Joseph West Ridgeway, the Governor of Ceylon at the time, who was his godfather.
 He had two sisters, Alexandra Camelia, and Anna Florentina.
 Sir Forester Obeysekera was his maternal uncle.

 He was tutored at his home, Horagolla Walauwa, by Henry Young, an English tutor from Nuwaraeliya, and thereafter by A. C. Radford, a Cambridge graduate.
 The young Bandaranaike had a difficult childhood with his father and tutors, who imposed their ideals on him.
 With the outbreak of the Great War, Radford returned to Britain and young Bandaranaike attended St Thomas' College, Mutwal, where he boarded with the warden, Rev. Arthur William Stone.
 He found Rev. Stone less imposing his ideals on him and encouraging of forming his own opinion.
 At St Thomas' College, Bandaranaike played tennis and took part in debating.
 He passed his Senior Cambridge examinations with distinctions in English, Latin, Greek and French, and gained the second Order of Merit in the British Empire that year.
 Delayed by the Great War, he entered Christ Church, Oxford, where he read philosophy, politics and economics, and graduated with honours in 1923.
 At Oxford, he was President of the Majlis Society; his contemporaries at Oxford included Anthony Eden.
 A keen debater and orator, took an active role in the Oxford Union, where he was elected junior treasurer.
 He contested the presidency of the Oxford Union, and came third to Lord Scrymgeour.
 In 1924, he became a barrister and was called to the bar at the Inner Temple; on his return to Ceylon, he took oaths as an Advocate of the Supreme Court of Ceylon.